raschmitt/dev-containers/README.md

 # sql-server-container
-My standard container for local development with sql-server
+My standard container for local development with sql-server.

 ## Dependencies